 Is the problem focused on the end-user?

 Does it have a high level of uncertainty or the solution is ambiguous?

 Is there a scarcity of data, or we do have data, but don’t know which of them will be relevant?

 Why is empathy important in design thinking?

-- To know what our target group really wants – Don’t assume (For example, If you don’t wear high heels as a man, you can’t solve the problem why women carry extra slippers everywhere)
+- To know what our target group really wants – Don’t assume (For example, If you don’t wear high heels as a man, you can’t solve the problem of why women carry extra slippers everywhere)

 - The problems are rarely ours, we need to intentionally put ourselves in the users’ shoe

-- To remove “filters” from our head (E.g. If I ask you what you feel about cereals, some will say it’s a valuable breakfast, and some others will say it has too much sugar.
+- To remove “filters” from our heads (E.g. If I ask you what you feel about cereals, some will say it’s a valuable breakfast, and some others will say it has too much sugar.
 The same question about energy drinks, some people will say it’s bad for your health while others will say it is actually good energy if you have a long day)

-- Empathy has also revolutionised into analytics, screen time etc. that innovators use to make decisions for new products.
+- Empathy has also revolutionized into analytics, screen time, etc. that innovators use to make decisions for new products.

 At this stage, we define or redefine the problem from the data we got from the market.
-We present all the information collected on a whiteboard and figure out what our target group really wants, what’s their pain.
+We present all the information collected on a whiteboard and figure out what our target group really wants, and what’s their pain.